FriendsOfSymfony/FOSHttpCache/doc/invalidation-introduction.rst

 HTTP caching is a great solution for improving the performance of your web application.
 For lower load on the application and fastest response time, you want to cache content for a long period.
-But at the same time, you want your clients see fresh content as soon as there was an update.
+But at the same time, you want your clients to see fresh content as soon as there is an update.

 Instead of finding some compromise, you can have both with cache invalidation.
 When application data changes, the application takes care of invalidating its